Code-Institute-Submissions/Mongodb3/README.md

 I Have a navbar and and a footer that are present in all the pages.
 The body changes depending of websites.
 Login: have a login form that allow user to get into the website.
+Login has a username and a password.
 Register: have a registration form that allow user to be register at the website.
+Register has a username and a password.
 Profile: User can see all the recipes that he has created.
 Allrecipes: Users can see all the recipes that are upload to the website.
 Allrecipes appear in card forms.
 Editrecipe: Users can edit the recipes that they have created.